mishika12/Regression-Walmart_Sales_Data_Analysis/README.md

 In this project, we undertake the following two tasks:

 a) Answer the following questions:
-1. Which store has maximum sales
+1. Which store has maximum sales?
 2. Which store has maximum standard deviation i.e., the sales vary a lot.
 Also, find out the coefficient of mean to standard deviation?
 3. Which store/s has good quarterly growth rate in Q3’2012?
 4. Some holidays have a negative impact on sales.
 Find out holidays which have higher sales than the mean sales in non-holiday season for